stephyswe/stephyswe/README.md

 ## Hey,  I'm Stephanie 👋
 ***I'm all about crafting speedy, intuitive, and inclusive websites that people will love to use.***

-Have many years work experience as frontend and backend developer.
-I'm a C and embedded development student who's also into TypeScript, NestJS, and cutting-edge tech.
+Frontend and backend developer with years of work experience.
+Using Ubuntu, embracing self-hosting with an Ubuntu droplet for cost-effective hosting.
+Currently I'm a C and embedded development student who's also into TypeScript, NestJS, and cutting-edge tech.
 I love building lightning-fast, user-friendly websites and am eager to dive into real-world projects to hone my skills.
 Let's innovate and make things happen!
-Learning Ubuntu, embracing self-hosting with an Ubuntu droplet for cost-effective hosting.

 ## Contact 📫